 First, we recommend checking to see if you have Adrenal Fatigue with our Adrenal Fatigue Questionnaire.
 If you do have some degree of adrenal depletion how you go about restoring your health will be different from general recommendations for supporting your body with everyday stress.
-We also have an Adrenal Regenerator product that will help to support and rebuild adrenal gland function.

 B Vitamins are crucial for helping your body cope with the physiological and hormonal changes that accompany stress.
 The best dietary sources of B Vitamins are dark, leafy green vegetables.
 Other key nutrients to support stress are magnesium, zinc, selenium, iron and potassium.
 Foods like cacao, brazil nuts, cinnamon, coconut water and anti-oxidant rich foods such as blueberries are all wonderful additions to your diet.